 Under review at Anthropology & Education Quarterly.

-The Failure of Left Internationalism: Counter-summits, political mimesis and French university activists.
+Two Failures of Left Internationalism: Political mimesis at French university counter-summits, 2010–11.

 Revising for French Politics, Culture and Society.